-

 The focus of the workshop was practical, so after we orientated ourselves to the values of the network we quickly turned to group work.
 We gave prompts for people to engage with the themes in relation to their organisations and groups.
 Each group took a different approach to this.
 The group analysing the chapter on Care did a close reading of the case study, pulling out the themes of rotational care roles in groups, and how to go about implementing these practises in different contexts from Students Unions to trade union organising.
 The group focusing on Collaboration talked more exclusively about municipal housing projects and the dynamics of navigating this as long term tenants, housing officers and local councillors elected for a four year term.
 The question of how to work in coalition from different positions relating to these projects was pulled apart.
 They discussed the complexities of working across different timelines, from election cycles, to entrenched council workers’ ways of working, and the urgency of tenants’ cost of living increasing currently.
 The group explored the different roles in coalitions to push for more affordable housing, and less luxury developments in their local areas.

-• Launching our Trade Union Project
+Launching soon: Trade Union Project

 Launching our booklet at The World Transformed 2023!